Most Amazon URLs are long and ugly. This is a problem if you’re an Amazon seller trying to send off-Amazon traffic to your product listing.

 Let’s cut out the search parameters and timestamp from the example above:

-We can even cut it down further, to just the ASIN:
+We can even cut it down further, to a short link with just the ASIN:

 However, as we’ll explain in the next section, it’s best to use an Amazon URL shortener tool to do this for you.